michaellennox/checkout_system/README.md

 ## Usage Instructions

 The system can be run from a REPL such as irb or pry.
-To open irb enter `$ irb` while in the root directory.
+To open irb enter `$ irb` while in the project root directory.

 ```ruby
 $ irb